3 Questions to Ask to Find Out if a Life Coaching Side Hustle is Right for You

 - What’s keeping you from doing it, and what action steps can you take to start shifting that?

-Now you can raise your fees – you are providing value far above many of your peers, and you deserve to be paid accordingly!
+Now you can raise your fees – since you are providing value far above many of your peers, you deserve to be paid accordingly.
+Not to mention, people are thrilled to pay for results they love!

-Yes, it’s true: Designing group programs can be more work up front than simply enrolling clients and coaching them one on one.
+Designing group programs can be more work upfront than simply enrolling clients and coaching them one on one.

 That is, if you’re doing the work of creating the program yourself.
 Before I get into that, let’s consider the cost of coaching solely one-on-one.

-With this method, you trap yourself in a cycle of trading dollars for hours and your income will always be limited by the number of hours that you work in a day.
+With this method, you trap yourself in a cycle of trading dollars for hours and your income will always be limited by the number of hours that you are able to work in a day.

-Even if you get well known and you’re able to charge more, your income and free time will always be competing with each other, leaving you with less of both than you deserve.
+Even if you grow an audience and you’re able to charge more, your income and free time will always be competing with each other, leaving you with less of both than you deserve.

-Utilizing this system instead of “trading hours for dollars,” you can fit life coaching into your schedule, so your family and existing career doesn’t suffer because of it.
+Utilizing a system that allows you to work with more than one person at a time instead of “trading hours for dollars,” you can fit life coaching into your schedule, so your family and existing career doesn’t suffer because of it.

 Becoming a life coach full time

 For some people, work is just a means to an end.
-Earn enough money, make ends meet, feed the family and pay the mortgage.
+Earn enough money, make ends meet, feed the family, pay the mortgage, and do it all over again each month.
 For others, it’s a sacred mission.

 Which situation are you in now?
-If you’re in a career that isn’t exciting and fulfilling to you, it’s nothing to be ashamed of.
+If you’re in a career that isn’t exciting and fulfilling to you, it’s nothing to be ashamed of and you are not alone.

 But remember: You deserve so much more.